Skip to Main Content

 The Lux Seal

 The Lux Seal has represented Meredith College since 1909 and, as a result, appears in many forms and in many places.
-Ida Poteat, an instructor in art for nearly 40 years at Meredith College, designed the seal with the motto, meaning “light.”
+Ida Poteat, an instructor in art for nearly 40 years at Meredith College, designed the seal with this Latin motto by which it has been called, and a torch, representing “the light of knowledge” or the "light of understanding."
 The Board of Trustees declared the Lux the official school seal in September 1961.

 The Lux